AC power electromagnetics problems are found when studying motors, transformers and conductors carrying alternating currents.

 R is the radius of the wire, r is the distance from the center line, and J0(x) is the first Bessel function of zeroth order.

-Start the PDE app and set the application mode to AC
+Start the PDE Modeler app and set the application mode to AC Power

-Power Electromagnetics.
-Draw a circle with radius 0.1 to
+Electromagnetics.
+Draw a circle with radius 0.1 to represent a cross

-the r edit field in the Boundary Condition dialog
+1/57E6 into the r edit field in the

 Open the PDE Specification dialog box and enter the PDE parameters.
 The angular frequency ω = 2π · 50.

-numbers of refinements to 1, and use the triangle selection method
+Inf, the maximum numbers of refinements to 1, and use the

-that picks the worst triangles.
-Recompute the solution several times.
+triangle selection method that picks the worst triangles.
+Recompute the solution several

+times.
 Each time the adaptive solver refines the area with the largest errors.
+The

-The number of triangles is printed on the command line.
-The following
+number of triangles is printed in the command line.

 The Adaptively Refined Mesh